You are here

 What is GC 509?

-GC 509 is designed for current or prospective international teaching assistants to improve their English pronunciation and develop clear speaking skills.
-Students learn strategies to improve their own pronunciation by practicing individual sounds (like vowels and consonants) and sounds within sentences (like rhythm and intonation).
+GC 509 is a 2 credit course designed for current or prospective international teaching assistants to improve their English pronunciation and develop clear speaking skills.
+Students learn strategies to improve their own pronunciation by practicing individual sounds (vowels and consonants) and sounds within sentences (such as stress, rhythm, and intonation).
 Students will engage in interactive lessons and receive feedback from instructors and peers.

 When does this course meet?

-One section of Advanced Pronunciation Skills (GC 509) will be offered in Summer 2017 and in the Fall 2017.
-The instructor is Brian Rocca and the course will meet 4 p.m. – 5:50 p.m. on Tuesdays and Thursdays in Grant Hall 106.
-The CRN is 21806.
+One section of Advanced Pronunciation Skills (GC 509) will be offered in Summer 2018 and in Fall 2018.

 Students who successfully complete this course will be able to: